What our Flowers and Fertilization lesson plan includes

 FLOWERS AND FERTILIZATION LESSON PLAN WORKSHEETS

-The Earthquakes and Volcanoes lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
+The Flowers and Fertilization lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one will reinforce students’ comprehension of lesson material in different ways and help them demonstrate when they learned.
 Use the guidelines on the classroom procedure page to determine when to distribute each worksheet to the class.

 Worksheet Answer Keys